NicGraves/Tereis/README.md

 # Tetris

-This code will be used to finish the skeleton of a tetris game that was provided.
+The aim of the project is to finish the skeleton of some Tetris code that was provided to us.

-It will help add top our knowledge of windows and animations in Java using the Eclipse IDE
+The completion of this code will help add to our knowledge of creating windows, playing animations and music, and a better understanding of Java in general.

+This project is for fun between two friends and has no deadlines.